A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-is also known as data impression of the source domain.
-SDG-MA \cite{xu2023universal} employs the relationship preserving loss \cite{gatys2016image} to ensure style consistency during learning the label-conditional data generator.
-Moreover, SPGM \cite{yang2022revealing} first estimates the target distribution using Gaussian Mixture Models (GMM) and then constrains the generated data to be derived from the target distribution.
+which is referred to as data impression of the source domain.
+Besides, SPGM \citep{yang2022revealing} first estimates the target distribution using GMM and then constrains the generated data to be derived from the target distribution.